JSaumat/finalprojectJoseSaumat/README.md

 Once everything is set up...

-For The Regular User:

 This website should start with an age verification modal.
 If you are not 18, it will take you to Google.com.
 If you are 18, it will take you to the Home Page.

+For The Regular User:

+You may access the following:

-On the home page where you should be able to view my top 10 favorite movies and TV shows.
+- Home page: view my top 10 favorite movies and TV shows, each card is a link to a trailer.

-You can also read the About page which contains a brief description of the site along with credit for TMDB's use of their API, and it doubles as a link to their site.
+- About page: contains a brief description of the site along with credit for TMDB's use of their API with their logo, which doubles as a link to their site.

+- Movie Voting page: Shows community votes.
 To vote or add a movie for voting, you must register and be logged in.
 If you try to vote before you are logged in, a modal will appear asking you to log in for voting.

-The site also contains a fully functional registration, log in, and a page that confirms you are logged out page.
+- Leaderboard page: Shows the communities top 10 favorite movies and TV shows.
+Also displays other titles that have likes, but are not in the top 10 of either category.

+- Forum page: Shows discussions about movies and TV shows between users.
+Anyone can read the forum.
+To participate in discussions, you must be registered and logged in.

+- Login page: Allows users to log in.

+- Registration page: Allows users to register for the site.

+- Logged Out page: Confirms the user is logged out.

-Anyone may use the quick search on the navigation bar that uses TMDB's database to search for movies and TV shows.
+- Quick Search: Anyone may use the quick search on the navigation bar.
+This uses TMDB's database to search for movies and TV shows.
+It will not add anything to the voting page.

-You are welcome to read the forums without logging in, however, to reply or post in the forum you will need to log in.
+Once logged in...

+- Add Movie / TV page: This page allows the user to add a movie or TV show to the voting page for the community to vote on.

 For Admin User:

+You have access to everything above, and...

+- Admin page: Here you can control everything.
+Add and remove from the forum and voting page.
+Add or remove the media content on the site.
+Assign other trusted users staff powers.
+Start polls for the community.

-You have access to everything above, but you can also remove movies/tv shows from the voting list.
+You can also remove movies/tv shows from the voting list.

 You can also edit or remove user posts or topics in the forums.

-You can also create a new categories and topics for the forum users.

 ## Authors